 - The temperature goes up by -5°C.

-It is important to understand that these rephrases are possible when learning about positive and negative numbers.
+It is important to understand that these rephrases are possible when learning positive and negative numbers.

-How to Distinguish Between Large and Small, and Absolute Value
+How to Distinguish Between Large and Small Numbers, and Absolute Value

 With positive and negative numbers, how can we distinguish between large and small numbers?
 In order to understand this, we need to understand the concept of absolute value.

-We have understood that we can identify positive and negative numbers based on zero.
-When identifying a number large or small, check how far away from zero it is.
-Regardless of whether the number is positive or negative, the absolute value is how far off from zero the number is.
+We have understood that we can check positive and negative numbers based on zero.
+For large and small numbers, check how far they are from zero.
+Regardless of whether it is positive or negative, the absolute value is how far it is from zero.

 For example, the absolute value of 4 is 4.
 On the other hand, the absolute value of -3 is 3.
-If you move three steps to the left from 0, you get -3.
-The distance from 0 is 3, so the absolute value of -3 is 3
+If we go three to the left from 0, we get -3.
+Since the distance from 0 is 3, the absolute value of -3 is 3.

 The absolute value of -3 is 3.
 Also, the absolute value of -5 is 5.
-What is important is the fact that the higher the number (absolute value) of negative numbers, the smaller the number.
+The important fact is that the larger the number (absolute value) of a negative number, the smaller the number becomes.
 The absolute value of -5 is greater than -3.
 Therefore, -3 is a larger number and can be expressed as $-3>-5$.

-It may seem strange that even though the number is large, a negative number makes it small.
-However, we use this in our daily lives as well.
+It may seem strange that even though the number is large, the minus sign makes it a small number.
+However, we also use this in our daily lives.

-For example, it is colder at -20°C (-4°F) than it is at -3°C (26.6°F).
+For example, between -3°C (26.6°F) and -20°C (-4°F), -20°C is colder.
 This is because -20°C is a larger negative number.
 Understand that even though the number (absolute value) is large, it will be a small number in a negative number.